yasen-petrov/axway-open-docs/content/en/docs/apim_installation/apiportal_install/install_software.md

    ```
    sudo ./apiportal_install.sh
    ```
 5. Enter the appropriate values when prompted by the installation script.
-The options you are prompted for include:
+The options include:

    * Change the default install path.
 API Portal is installed at `/opt/axway/apiportal/htdoc` by default, but you can specify a custom path.
 The folders specified in the custom path are created if they do not already exist.
    * Use MySQL in SSL mode (with one way authentication or two way authentication).
 The certificates generated from MySQL Server must be located in `/etc/mysql/certs/`.